MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 ### TTD Events Object Examples

-Use the dx command to display all of the childern objects of the TTD Events object.
+Use the dx command to display all of the children objects of the TTD Events object.

 ```
 0:000> dx -r2 @$curprocess.TTD .@"Events"[0]